 - Contact support and have them enable simulcast.
 Visit https://support.tokbox.com/hc/en-us/articles/360029733831-TokBox-Scalable-Video-Simulcast-FAQ to learn more about Simulcast.
 By default Simulcast is set to heuristic in all API keys, this means that Simulcast will only kick in after the third connection joins the call (this is done to avoid Simulcast in one-to-one calls).
 Important to note that the first two connections won’t use Simulcast if it is set to heuristic.

 - Allow no more than five publishers.
 Keep in mind that the maximum number of subscribers will be impacted when streams increase.
-To get the max subscribers based on the number of publishers, divide the max participants (3,000) by the number of publishers.
-Example: two publishers can have 1,500 subscribers (3,000 divided by 2).
+Broadcasts with 2 publishers support up to 5,000 subscribers

 - Suppress connection events, see https://tokbox.com/developer/guides/broadcast/live-interactive-video/#suppressing-connection-events